m-sharp/net_worth_tracker/README.md

-Learning Django by creating a simple Asset / Liability Manager that will calculate net worth.
+Learning Django and React by creating a simple Asset / Liability Manager that will calculate net worth.